 Disney World is not the only establishment worth visiting while in Orlando, Florida.
 Sister Honey’s has developed quite a reputation and a fair share of accolades for having the best sweets in the area.
 Owner Evette Rahman named the bakery after her mother and mentor, affectionately known to all as Sister Honey.
 This downtown Orlando favorite creates its cakes, pies and cookies from scratch daily, making it high demand in the area.
 Beyond the sweet smell wafting through the air, the bakery itself actually looks like a treat with the egg yolk-yellow walls dressed in pink-with-white powdered sugar trim.
 The key lime pie here is traditional, made with fresh key limes and a Graham Cracker crust.
 It can be purchased by the slice or as an entire pie, perfect for any social gathering or event.

-The Florida Key Lime Pie Company
+Image Courtesy of The Florida Key Lime Pie Company

 On a plate, in a coconut shell or in a cup, The Florida Key Lime Pie Company serves guests their key lime in the most original fashions.
 Located in Cocoa Village, Florida, one of the favorite Spring Break locales in the state, The Florida Key Lime Pie Company has a Tiki Bar, retail store and restaurant, where you can order or purchase key lime pie desserts, food or trinkets.
 The business is also home to the annual Key Lime Pie Festival, which includes a beauty pageant, a key lime cocktail contest for bartenders and a key lime pie-eating contest.
 Part of the ‘Fresh from Florida’ state program which requires business owners to make everything using local ingredients, this venue is a one-stop-shop for anything Florida-centric or key lime-related.